 When you first install Freemake Video Converter, some features (including converting YouTube videos) will be locked.
 After three days you'll receive a free Web Pack as a gift, which will lift this restriction.
 Look out for a notification in the System Tray telling you when the Web Pack is available.

-Read our full review: Freemake Video Converter
+- Read our full review: Freemake Video Converter.

 Free HD Video Converter Factory prides itself on being so easy to use that its website features a 10-second guide to getting started.
 This might seem like an exaggeration, but it's actually true.
 You can drag and drop a video onto the program interface, or use the selection menu, select the format or destination device and hit the Run button.
 That really is all there is to it.

-You'll be pleased to know that the software's convenience doesn't come at the expense of features.
+This is the best free video converter for you, if you value simplicity and seamlessness.
+And, you'll be pleased to know that the software's convenience doesn't come at the expense of features.
 While you can start the conversion process in a matter of seconds, you may wish to spend a little more time customizing the output.

 Cutting, cropping and impressive special effects are all on hand to give your videos the look you want, and the way destination formats are presented is highly intuitive.